 Many states' product liability statutes create specific periods of limitation.
 Under these statutes, the limit is usually set at two to three years after the date the cause of action accrues.
 Otherwise, the limitations period depends upon the cause of action at issue.
 For example, the period for personal injury actions is often two or three years from the date of accrual, while for contract actions it may be four years.
 Accrual has been defined generally as the date at which a plaintiff has the basic information it needs in order to sue.
 Under some state laws, the cause of action for personal injuries will accrue at the time of the injury, but most states apply a discovery rule to latent diseases or continuing torts.
-Under the discovery rule, the cause of action will not accrue until the plaintiff discovers or should have discovered the injury and the connection between the injury and the defendant.
+Under the discovers or should have discovered the injury and the connection between the injury and the defendant.